It is relatively easy to confuse these two reading genres. They seem virtually identical at first glance.

 A standard example of a fantasy work is Fire & Blood by George R.R.
 Martin.

-This work certainly employs magical, otherworldly components in the plot structure.
+This work indeed employs magical, otherworldly components in the plot structure.

 In the world of Westeros, dragons reign supreme.
 Harnessed by men and women to carve a path to power, these winged beasts wreak havoc wherever they go.
 Dragons are so integral to the story of Fire & Blood that one could argue there would be no story without this mythical species.

 The setting of Fire & Blood is also vast and complex, feeding into the otherworldly atmosphere of the novel.

 *If you would like to read more on the magical, otherworldly components of Fire & Blood by George R.R.
 Martin, check out my review here!